Goy Boys

 ~

-The T-shirt is long ago gone, but Dad’s gift occupies a place of honor on the shelf in the office/library of my home, a spot next to the collected poems of W. B. Yeats, his favorite Irish poet.
-Fifty-plus-years have taken a toll on the six-inch figurine of the trophy.
+Today, Dad’s gift occupies a place of honor on the shelf in the office/library of my home, a spot next to the collected poems of W. B. Yeats, his favorite Irish poet.
+Sixty-plus-years have taken a toll on the six-inch figurine of the trophy.
 Some “gold” plating has flaked off here and there from the batter, ever ready for the next pitch.
-The metal plaque on the plastic base has tarnished, but the engraved inscription is still legible:

-“The Other First Place Team”
+“The Bunch: The Other First Place Team”

 Semper Fi, Dad.